gencoderr/Storage-Reset-/README.md

 * Reply to a health check.
 * TrootTzoot a json status report.
 * Report to graphite using the metrics library.
-* Manage handlers using ring.
+* Manage handlers using roing.
 * Optional auto-hot-reloading of changed source files
 * Shutdown gracefully.
 If necessary delayed, so load-balancers have time to notice.